 Applications will be made through universities, local authorities, and NHS bodies or other providers of NHS services in England, which will act as the contracting organisation, be the recipient of the funds, and will be responsible for the delivery of the research.
 The sponsor of the research (that is the organisation directly responsible for securing the arrangements to initiate, manage and finance the study) can be either the contracting organisation or a collaborating partner, as long as that organisation is capable of fulfilling the role of a research sponsor as set out in the UK Policy Framework for Health and Social Care Research.

-Applications are expected to have strong involvement and collaboration with organisations that are responsible for delivering social care services e.g local authorities and third sector, where appropriate.
+Applications are expected to have strong involvements and collaborations with organisations that are responsible for delivering social care services e.g local authorities and third sector organisations and charities, where appropriate.

 Partner organisations from outside of England may be included, provided a strong case is made that it is best placed to provide the necessary expertise to carry out the planned research.

 Approach to funding social care research

-RfSC will fund research which generates evidence to improve, expand and strengthen the way adult social care is delivered for users of care services, carers, and the public.
+RfSC will fund research which generates evidence to improve, expand and strengthen the way in which social care is delivered for people who draw on care services and support, carers, and the public.

 RfSC research is expected to have a high degree of involvement from relevant users of social care and social care practitioners throughout the research.

 RfSC welcomes high quality proposals from researchers and practitioners that may address any of the following issues outlined below:

-- Social care needs and relevant outcomes (which could be quality of life, social or health care related, as appropriate to the study, population etc.)
+- Social care needs and relevant outcomes (which could be quality of life, improvement of social care and other interrelated factors, as appropriate to the study, population etc.)